gazzamc/Milestone-Project-Two/README.md

 - When pausing the game I needed a way to stop the CSS3 animations, I was able to do so with this example [here](https://www.quackit.com/css/css3/properties/css_animation-play-state.cfm).

-- When pausing I wanted to prevent the user from moving/shooting so i used this example on Stack Overflow [here](https://stackoverflow.com/questions/36454853/start-stop-keypress-event-jquery).
+- When pausing I wanted to prevent the user from moving/shooting so I used this example on Stack Overflow [here](https://stackoverflow.com/questions/36454853/start-stop-keypress-event-jquery).

-- Due to the way I had the enemies spawn and fire bullets using an interval i needed to use a unique identify for the id (I used the angle of the arm).
+- Due to the way I had the enemies spawn and fire bullets using an interval.
+I needed to use a unique identifier for the id (I used the angle of the arm).
-Since i couldnt reference this later i needed a way to find the enemy bullets in order to remove them.
+Since i couldnt reference this later I needed a way to find the enemy bullets in order to remove them.
 I used this example to find a partial match for an id using jQuery [here](https://stackoverflow.com/questions/32891807/jquery-wildcard-selector-starts-w-string-and-ends-w-variable).

-- In order to do several things i needed to know when a CSS3 animation finished.
+- In order to do several things I needed to know when a CSS3 animation finished.
 I was able to do so using this example [here](https://stackoverflow.com/questions/49580666/check-if-an-css-animation-is-completed-with-jquery-or-js)